borisgarbuzov/mortgage-vs-rent/README.md

 that makes renting more attractive than it first appears.

 - **agency_percentage = 0.06** — realtor commission plus legal fees at sale, as
 a fraction of the future selling price.
-A fixed transactional drag paid once at the end of the horizon.
+A fixed transactional drag is paid once at the end of the horizon.
 Easy to overlook.
-On a $500K property it is $30K out the door.
+On a $500K property, it is $30K out the door.

 - **capital_gain_tax_percentage = 0.10** — tax on the nominal price appreciation